Medically Reviewed

 Other medical complications associated with cocaine withdrawal—though rare—may include cardiac problems, seizures, and brain hemorrhaging.12

 Thus, if you or a loved one are concerned about withdrawal symptoms from cocaine use, contact a healthcare professional for guidance.
-Medical supervision throughout a cocaine detox can facilitate the monitoring of symptoms and help keep you as safe and comfortable as possible during withdrawal.

 Dangers of Long-Term Cocaine Use

-Continued cocaine use carries many dire health risks and adverse long-term effects to practically every major function in the body—especially, the cardiovascular system.
+Continued cocaine use carries many dire health risks and adverse long-term effects to practically every major function in the body—especially the cardiovascular system.
 Cardiac complications include disturbances in heart rhythm and heart attacks, as well as inflammation of the heart muscle, deterioration of the ability of the heart to contract, and aortic ruptures.13

 People who misuse cocaine may also be malnourished.
-Individuals who chronically use cocaine sometimes neglect healthy eating habits when on a binge, and the drug reduces blood flow in the gastrointestinal tract, causing ulcers and tears.14 Cocaine miuse also harms the liver and kidneys and can even cause renal failure in extreme cases.15 Other serious health risks associated with long-term cocaine use include:14
+Individuals who chronically use cocaine sometimes neglect healthy eating habits when on a binge, and the drug reduces blood flow in the gastrointestinal tract, causing ulcers and tears.14 Cocaine misuse also harms the liver and kidneys and can even cause renal failure in extreme cases.15 Other serious health risks associated with long-term cocaine use include:14

 • Impaired cognitive function, including problems with attention, impulse inhibition, memory, making decisions involving rewards or punishments, and performing motor tasks.